Prag8855/aab/content/guides/german-visa-health-insurance.md

 Don't choose health insurance yourself.
 You can make expensive mistakes.
 Choosing the wrong insurance can delay your visa application.

-[Ask my health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose.
+[Ask my health insurance expert](/guides/german-health-insurance#insurance-brokers) to help you choose.
 His help is free.
-It's the best way to choose insurance.
+It's the best way to choose health insurance.

 {% include '_blocks/healthInsuranceQuestionStatic.html' %}